Our Approach To Planning Enforcement

 - Consistent and fair

-- In accord with government policy
+- In accordance with government guidance

 When people complain we will acknowledge the enquiry and give advice about the enforcement process and what action can be taken.
 We will also advise you about how we are getting on with dealing with the issue you have raised.

 Keeping complainant’s details private

 Details are confidential unless the complainant agrees to us releasing them.
 This might happen if we receive a freedom of information request or if the complainant helps us by collecting evidence and we use it when taking formal action, such as a court prosecution.

 If you carry out development without planning permission

 Our staff will ensure that you understand: